 - Decrease in appetite

-What Are the Stages in The Tramadol Withdrawal Timeline?
+What are the Stages in the Tramadol Withdrawal Timeline?

 Why Should I Detox?

-What is the Next Treatment Step?
+What’s the Next Treatment Step?

 According to NIDA, detoxification is an important step in addiction treatment for many people.
 Still, it’s usually not enough to effectively address substance use disorders that have reached the severe stage.